WINSDK/notes/Investment Appraisal.md

 ## Methods of investment appraisal

 #### Payback
-Payback methods refers to the time it takes to <br>
-get back the money you invested (months/years).
+Payback methods refers to the time it takes to get back the money you invested (months/years).

 ### ARR
 % return on investment.